hanslhansl/elden-ring-damage-optimizer/README.md

 The optimization is controlled in the top right section:
 - The stat to optimize for is chosen with the *Target* dropdown.
 - If the *Optimize Starting Class* checkbox is enabled the optimized character attributes are guaranteed to be 'realizable' with at least one starting class.
-This makes it easy to choose the optimal starting class for provided constraints.
-The optimizer implements this by 'merging' the provided minimum character attributes with each starting class attributes and then running the optimization for each of these merged/adjusted minimum character attributes in one go.
+Together with the *Character Starting Classes* table section (show by right-clicking the table) this makes it easy to choose the optimal starting class for provided constraints.
+The optimizer implements this feature by 'merging' the provided minimum character attributes with each starting class attributes and then running the optimization for each of these merged/adjusted minimum character attributes in one go.
 - The *Brute Force* algorithm is pretty simple: It tries every attribute variation (satisfying the provided constraints) with every weapon (according to the filter options) and displays the best results. *V2* has made this algorithm more or less obsolete, it is kept for testing and result verification.
 - The *V2* algorithm considers only the scaling attributes of each weapon.
 This reduces the number of attribute variations and therefor computing time by orders of magnitude.
 - The *Attribute Variations* fields show how many attack ratings per weapon the algorithm has to calculate.